Julio Foolio: Murder

+Jones had been attempting to book a room at a Home2 Suites when he was ambushed by three armed shooters in the parking lot.
+He was pronounced dead at the scene.
+Three others were wounded in the incident.

-On June 23, 2024, in the late night after his 26th birthday, Jones was fatally shot and three others were wounded after a group of men armed with pistols and rifles opened fire on them in the parking lot of a Home2 Suites in Tampa, Florida.
-The assailant armed with the pistol had an extended high-capacity magazine and fired more than 30 times, meanwhile the other two assailants both had brass catchers on their rifles.
-Jones had been attempting to book a room in the hotel after he was asked to leave an Airbnb by authorities for exceeding occupancy limits.
-Alicia Andrews, 21, Isaiah Chance Jr., 21, Sean Gathright, 18, and Rashad Murphy, 30, were arrested in Jacksonville for their suspected involvement in the murder.
+Alicia Andrews, 21, Isaiah Chance Jr., 21, Sean Gathright, 18, and Rashad Murphy, 30, were arrested in Jacksonville, Florida for their suspected involvement in the murder.
 Davion Murphy, 27, was arrested at an apartment complex in Jacksonville after over six months on the run.
 According to Tampa Police Chief Lee Bercaw, Jones was murdered as part of a retaliation by rival gang members.
-Jones was interred in Edgewood Cemetery, Florida on July 6, 2024.

 On October 31, 2025, Alicia Andrews was convicted of manslaughter and acquitted of conspiracy to commit murder.
+On May 22, 2026, Andrews was sentenced to 15 years in prison.